Dhi13man/nordigen_integration/README.md

 Refer <https://nordigen.com/en/docs/account-information/overview/parameters-and-responses/> for most of the Data Schema and the mentioned URLs in the special cases.

-1. `ASPSP({required String id, required String name, String bic = '', int transactionTotalDays = 90, required List<String> countries, String logoURL = ''})`
+1. `Institution({required String id, required String name, String bic = '', int transactionTotalDays = 90, required List<String> countries, String logoURL = ''})`

-    ASPSP (Bank) Data Model for Nordigen.
-Contains the `id` of the ASPSP, its `name`, `bic`, `transactionTotalDays`, the `countries` associated with the ASPSP and  ASPSP's logo as a URL `logoURL` to it, if any.
+    Institution (Bank) Data Model for Nordigen.
+Contains the `id` of the institution, its `name`, `bic`, `transactionTotalDays`, the `countries` associated with the institution and institution's logo as a URL `logoURL` to it, if any.

-2. `EndUserAgreementModel({required String id, String created, String? accepted, int maxHistoricalDays = 90, int accessValidForDays = 90, required String endUserID, required String aspspID})`:
+2. `EndUserAgreementModel({required String id, String created, String? accepted, int maxHistoricalDays = 90, int accessValidForDays = 90, required String endUserID, required String institutionID})`:

     End-user Agreement Data Model for Nordigen.
-Contains the `id` of the Agreement, its `created` time string, `accepted`, the number of `maxHistoricalDays` and `accessValidForDays`, and the `endUserID` and `aspspID` relevant to the Agreement.
+Contains the `id` of the Agreement, its `created` time string, `accepted`, the number of `maxHistoricalDays` and `accessValidForDays`, and the `endUserID` and `institutionID` relevant to the Agreement.

 3. `RequisitionModel({required String id, required String redirectURL, required String reference, String status = '', List<String> agreements = const <String>[], List<String> accounts = const <String>[], required String endUserID})`:

     Requisition Data Model for Nordigen.
 Contains the `id` of the Requisition, its `status`, end-user `agreements`, the `redirectURL` to which it should redirect, `reference` ID if any, `accounts` associated, and the associated `endUserID`.

-4. `AccountMetaData({required String id, String created, String? lastAccessed, String iban, String aspspIdentifier, String status = ''})`
+4. `AccountMetaData({required String id, String created, String? lastAccessed, String iban, String institutionIdentifier, String status = ''})`
    Account meta-data model for Nordigen.
-Contains the `id` of the Bank Account, its `created` and `lastAccessed` date and time, `iban`, `status` and the `aspspIdentifier` identifiying its ASPSP.
+Contains the `id` of the Bank Account, its `created` and `lastAccessed` date and time, `iban`, `status` and the `institutionIdentifier` identifiying its Institution.
 Refer to <https://nordigen.com/en/docs/account-information/overview/parameters-and-responses/>

 5. `AccountDetails({String? id, String? iban, String? msisdn, required String currency, String? ownerName, String? name, String? displayName, String? product, String? cashAccountType, String? status, String? bic, String? linkedAccounts, String? usage, String? details, List<Balance>? balances, List<String>? links})`: